LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit07-2-AI-AssistedCoding.md

 AI-assisted coding has the potential to significantly boost developer productivity by using AI as a *pair programmer* working directly in the development environment (e.g., CLI or IDE) to write code based on natural language prompts from the developer.
 The underlying Large Language Models (LLMs) then leverage their training on vast codebases to predict and generate entire functions, repetitive boilerplate code, or suggest code completions, to handle routine, time-consuming tasks.

-This assistance allows developers to accelerate debugging, quickly translate code between languages, and **focus their time and effort on higher-value activities** such as:
+This assistance allows developers to accelerate debugging, quickly translate code between languages, and focus their time and effort on <u>higher-value activities</u> such as:

 - Architectural design.
 - Program design.